plan-systems/plan-protobufs/README.md

 # plan-protobuf

 This repo contains PLAN's protobuf-based data structures and gRPC messages.
-The .proto files found in this repo are used to auto-generate serialization and gRPC source code used in other PLAN projects.
+The .proto file found in this repo is used to auto-generate serialization and gRPC source code used in other PLAN projects.

 Specifcally, this repo generates:
  * C# code for PLAN's Unity-based client